ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     key_length
       The length of the keys used in a new data set.

-      If using SMS, setting *key_length* overrides the key length defined in the SMS data class of the data set.
+      If using SMS, setting :emphasis:`key\_length` overrides the key length defined in the SMS data class of the data set.

       Valid values are (0-255 non-vsam), (1-255 vsam).